grafana/grafana/docs/sources/developers/plugins/_index.md

 # Grafana plugin developer's guide

-Grafana plugins extend its built-in functionality so that you can accomplish specialized tasks to make Grafana even more useful for them.
+You can extend Grafana's built-in capabilities with plugins.
+Plugins enable Grafana to accomplish specialized tasks, custom-tailored to your requirements.
 By making a plugin for your organization, you can connect Grafana to other data sources, ticketing tools, and CI/CD tooling.

 You can create plugins for private use or contribute them to the open source community, such as by publishing to the [Grafana plugin catalog](https://grafana.com/grafana/plugins/) alongside hundreds of other community and commercial plugins.